 - 1¾ yards of 44-45" wide print fabric for the inside of the skirt pleats and the pleat ties: we used Gray Quarter Dot from the Citron-Gray Color Story by Michael Miller Fabrics

-- 6¾ yards of 44-45" wide solid fabric for the skirt panel lining: we used Blanca-White Cotton Sheeting by Michael Miller Fabrics
+- 6¾ yards of 44-45" wide solid fabric for the skirt panel lining: we used Cotton Couture Broadcloth in Soft White by Michael Miller Fabrics

 - 1½ yards of 44-45" wide solid, inexpensive fabric for the platform piece to which the skirt panels attach: we used a basic cotton muslin